Bootstrap Sampling Rate Greater than 1.0 May Improve Random Forest Performance: Related Literature

-We found the BR hyperparameter to be underresearched. \citet{probst2019Hyperparameters} consider it to have a minor influence on RF performance, while simultaneously stating that it is often worth tuning. \citet{duroux2018impact} claim that due to the complexity of RFs, conducting a thorough theoretical analysis is challenging.
-As a result, most studies either overlook bootstrapping entirely \citep{biau2008consistency,ishwaran2010consistency,denil2013consistency} or focus on simplified versions of RF, such as median forests \citep{scornet2017tuning,duroux2018impact}.
+The BR remains underexplored in the literature. \citet{probst2019Hyperparameters} consider its influence on RF performance to be minor, while also suggesting that tuning it can often yield improvements. \citet{duroux2018impact} argue that the inherent complexity of RFs makes conducting a thorough theoretical analysis challenging.
+As a result, many studies either omit bootstrapping altogether \cite{biau2008consistency,denil2013consistency,ishwaran2010consistency} or focus on simplified RF variants, such as median forests \cite{duroux2018impact,scornet2017tuning}.

-The study most relevant to our research was conducted by \citet{martinez2010Out}.
-First, it is the only work we found that analyzed BR $>$ 1, although it is limited to a BR value of 1.2.
-Second, they examine how RF performance depends on BR.
-Among the 30 datasets analyzed, four types of BR curves showing the relationship between BR and classification error were identified.
-However, the analysis is limited to just one RF configuration and does not explore why the optimal BR may differ significantly between datasets—there is no insight provided as to why a particular curve shape is associated with a given dataset.
+The study most relevant to this work was conducted by~\citet{martinez2010Out}.
+To the best of our knowledge, this is the only work that analyzed BR~$>$~1.0, although the analysis is restricted to a single value of BR~$=$~1.2.
+The authors examine how RF performance depends on BR selection and identify four distinct types of BR curves that describe the relationship between BR and classification error across 30 datasets.
+However, the analysis is restricted to a single RF configuration and does not provide detailed insights into why the optimal BR varies significantly between datasets or why a specific curve shape corresponds to a particular dataset.

+These observations highlight a critical gap in the literature: the role of the BR in RF performance has not been systematically examined beyond isolated scenarios.
+This study addresses this shortcoming by systematically evaluating a wide range of BR values across diverse datasets and RF configurations.
+The results reveal consistent patterns linking dataset characteristics to optimal BR values.